Head of Fixed Income

-The Standard & Poor’s 500 Composite Index is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Capital Group.
-Copyright © 2018 S&P Dow Jones Indices LLC, a division of S&P Global, and/or its affiliates.
+Standard & Poor’s 500 Composite Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
+Standard & Poor’s 500 Composite Index is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Capital Group.
+Copyright © 2019 S&P Dow Jones Indices LLC, a division of S&P Global, and/or its affiliates.
 All rights reserved.
 Redistribution or reproduction in whole or in part are prohibited without written permission of S&P Dow Jones Indices LLC.

 © 2019 Morningstar, Inc. All rights reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.